 For other fish in the Miami-Dade area, including of the many others above, simply using worms or crickets and a bobber works just fine, and it’s a fun way to get the kids involved.
 Small beetle spin and rooster tail lures also are good to string onto your line.

 There are plenty of bait shops around the area where you can find everything you need for a successful day on the water.
-Swing by Kendall Bait & Tackle, located at 9402 S. Dixie Highway.
+Swing bylocated at 9402 S. Dixie Highway.

 More about the canal